December 3, 2018

 Don’t underestimate how valuable these stakeholders are – for inspiration, understanding organisational priority, and for internal support when you’re chasing a vision of ‘making the business better’.

 Community engagement helps you regain perspective and makes projects more thorough.
-Allocate time to creating an effective long-term and genuine stakeholder engagement program.
+Allocate time to creating an effective long-term stakeholder engagement program.

 #3 Conquer project management risk.